London's Required Information

 UK power sockets deliver an average voltage of 230v, although in practice this can be slightly higher.

+To charge devices that are compatible with this voltage, simply buy the appropriate adapter from the airport or from high street shops.
 If your device runs on a lower voltage, you will also need a converter to stop it from overheating.
 Even if your country uses lower voltages, remember to check whether your device is dual-voltage (look for the 110-240v notation) before buying a converter.

 The UK currency is the pound sterling (£/GBP)and there are 100 pence (p) to the pound (£).
 There are numerous bureaux de change in London – often located inside banks, travel agents or Post Offices, as well as at London’s airports and major train stations.
 Credit and debit (bank) cards – especially Visa and Mastercard, American Express and Diners Club cards – are widely accepted.